Jacob Slaton

 También puedes leer este artículo en español, Trabajar para Aprender, Aprender para Trabajar.

+By the time young people are preparing to graduate from high school, they have most likely begun to develop career plans or have an idea of how they want to make a living.
+Often that means pursuing some form of continued education.
 A college diploma can show potential employers the ability to complete tasks, while the university experience offers extracurriculars that look good on a resume, as well as a chance to form connections that could pay off later.
+But colleges, even two-year schools offering associate degrees, come at a price.

-According to ontocollege.com, in-state tuition for a four-year public school in Arkansas in 2020-2021 was $18,262, $24,998 for private schools and $3,484 for two-year colleges.
+According to ontocollege.com, in-state tuition for a four-year public school in Arkansas in 2021-2022 was $8,622, $24,128 for private schools and $3,486 for two-year colleges.

 Financial considerations are a primary reason why many students in the U.S. do not complete a four-year degree.
-According to a Pew Research study, 71% of Hispanics said they needed to work to support their families (compared to 66% of African Americans and 49% of whites), 69% said they couldn’t afford a four-year school and 42% didn’t think they could get in.
+According to a Pew Research study, 71% of Hispanics said they needed to work to support their families (compared to 66% of African Americans and 49% of whites); 69% said they couldn’t afford a four-year school; and 42% didn’t think they could get in.

 Hopefully, the trained employees remain for at least a year, thus having their tuition reimbursed.
 But the program has good word of mouth and a pipeline to more potential workers thanks to networking, especially in the Hispanic community.